lifelonglearner94/yield_prediction_satelite/readme.md

 ## Overview

-This project demonstrates how to predict agricultural yield using satellite images.
-The pipeline performs the following tasks:
+This project demonstrates how to predict agricultural yields using satellite images.
+Our end-to-end pipeline:

-- **Data Ingestion**: Loads and preprocesses yield data from CSV files, downloads satellite images via the Sentinel Hub API, and prepares data for TensorFlow.
-- **Model Training**: Splits data into training and validation sets, constructs and compiles a regression model, trains the model, and visualizes the training progress.
+- **Ingests** yield data and satellite imagery (now enhanced with cloud masking and removal),
+- **Trains** a robust regression model using advanced hyperparameter tuning,
+- **Visualizes** the training progress and performance.

+Recent updates have focused on improving image quality and fine-tuning model parameters for optimal results.

 ---

 ## Requirements